haligonda/haligonda.github.io/about.md

 * I graduated from Duke University in May 2020 with a self-made major in "Minds and Machines: Biological and Artificial Intelligence".
 I was lucky to attend as a [Robertson Scholar](https://robertsonscholars.org/) which provided full funding during all four years, including summer experiences.
 * During my time at Duke I spent a year (June 2018 - May 2019) doing research in [Dr. Michael Lynch's Lab](https://lynchlab.pratt.duke.edu) at Duke attempting to use machine learning to design new CRISPR guide RNAs for safer, more effective genome editing.
 Afterwards, I was affiliated with [Dr. Debora Marks's Lab](https://marks.hms.harvard.edu) at Harvard Medical School, first as a summer intern and then through my Senior Thesis research.

 I am involved in the movement/philosophy/set of ideas that is [Effective Altruism](https://www.effectivealtruism.org).

-If the world was free of pathogens (and other global catastrophic risks) you'd find me backpacking around the world with my film camera taking mediocre photos.
+If the world was void of both interesting research questions and global catastrophic risks(!), you'd find me backpacking around the world with my film camera taking mediocre photos.
 I still try to do this when I have time off and get the chance to travel somewhere cool.

 ## Publications (in reverse chronological order):